 You can buy it in almost all touristic places in Poland, during fairs and regional events.
 If you are lucky, you can find oscypek at some of the polish airports.
 Make sure that you purchase the oscypek from the stand or shop with the certificate as there are many cheaper imitations on the market.
 Last but not least, it tastes great warm and with a cranberry jam.

 Ogórki kiszone (pickled cucumbers)

-We hope that we helped you to find the best souvenir from Poland for you or for your loved ones.
-We have selected not only famous things to buy in Poland but also useful and beautiful ones.
+We hope that we helped you find the best souvenirs from Poland for you or for your loved ones.
+We have selected not only typical polish souvenirs and the most famous things to buy in Poland but also useful and beautiful ones.
 All our recommendations you can find in many shops in Poland as well as order online.